|

 The combinations possible number in the tens of millions.

-Or vice versa.
-What do these word pictures spark in your
+What do these word pictures spark in your subconscious?

 Or scarlet?